 So now that you’ve decided on which income stream you want to start with first, it’s time to set a goal for yourself and build a plan and timeline to help you get there.

-But you might be feeling overwhelmed at the thought of creating your own plan and if so, I have a free goal setting worksheet that I’ve used in my own business that can help – it’ll walk you through the entire process from start to finish.
+But you might be feeling overwhelmed at the thought of creating your own plan and if so, I have a free goal setting workbook that I’ve used in my own business that can help – it’ll walk you through the entire process from start to finish.

 Related Article: My 2020 Income as a Surface Designer